-The Borough of Canonsburg (zoning ordinance adopted 11/1/88): The Borough of Canonsburg shares small sections of the Township's eastern boundary.
-The zoning classification along the boundary include residential, commercial and industrial designations.
-The R-1 Low Density Residential district permits one and two attached dwelling units, municipal recreational uses and gardening.
-The R-2 Medium Density Residential district permits the R-1 permitted uses as well as townhouse dwelling units and garden apartments.
-The R-3 High Density Residential district includes the R-2 uses in addition to medium-rise apartments, apartment hotels, condominium apartments and public garages.
-The permitted C-2 General Commercial district uses include various retail establishments such as general merchandise, apparel stores, food stores, eating establishments and offices.
-Lastly, the Industrial district in the Borough permits various manufacturing uses, storage buildings and warehouses, and terminals.
+The Borough of Canonsburg (Zoning map adopted July 18, 2016): The Borough of Canonsburg shares small sections of the Township's eastern boundary.
+The zoning classifications along the boundary include residential, commercial, and transitional designations.
+The R-1 Low Density Residential district permits single family uses.
+The R-2 Medium Density Residential district permits single family uses and medium density multi-family uses.
+The C-1 General Commercial district is for "general service commercial functions along major corridors."
+Lastly, the Transitional district in the Borough permits "a mixture of high density residential and commercial uses to serve as a transitional area between the Central Business District and the surrounding residential neighborhoods."
 Canonsburg's zoning districts are of a mixed use and have been established adjacent to the Township for many years.

-The Borough of Houston: The Borough of Houston and Chartiers Township are extensively interconnected with neighborhoods, road networks and the educational facilities of the Chartiers-Houston School District.
-The adjacent zoning districts along the boundary with the Borough of

-Houston are the U-R Urbane Residence District, which permitted uses include one family detached dwellings, churches, schools and various municipal facilities and public service uses.
+The Borough of Houston: The Borough of Houston and Chartiers Township are extensively interconnected with neighborhoods, road networks, and the educational facilities of the Chartiers-Houston School District.
+The adjacent zoning districts along the boundary with the Borough of Houston are the U-R Urban Residence District, which permitted uses include one family detached dwellings, churches, schools, and various municipal facilities and public service uses.
 The G-M General Manufacturing district is also adjacent to the Township and permits any lawful manufacturing or industrial use.
-These zoning districts are of mixed use but most of this area's land uses has been developed for many years.
+These zoning districts are of mixed use but most of this area's land uses have been developed for many years.
 Any change or new development should be reviewed for compatibility due to the proximity of residential neighborhoods.

-North Strabane Township (zoning ordinance adopted 7/25/06): North Strabane Township shares a portion of Chartiers Township's eastern boundary.
+North Strabane Township (Zoning map adopted July 24, 2018): North Strabane Township shares a portion of Chartiers Township's eastern boundary.
 The zoning districts in North Strabane adjacent to the Chartiers Township boundary include the C-2 and I-I districts.
-The C-2 Regional Commercial district in North Strabane was created to "accommodate shopping, lodging, entertainment and supporting facilities that are regional attractions and tourist destinations in areas immediately accessible to the regional highway network or Meadowlands Racetrack".
-There are almost fifty (50) authorized uses in the district including various retail stores, business or professional offices, day care centers and vehicle rental, sales and service.
-The I-1 Industrial District authorizes almost thirty (30) permitted uses including automobile service stations, light manufacturing and warehousing distribution.
-The adjacent land use in Chartiers Township is Industrial which is compatible with North Strabanes' zoning districts.
+The C-2 Regional Commercial district in North Strabane was created to "accommodate shopping, lodging, entertainment and supporting facilities that are regional attractions and tourist destinations in areas immediately accessible to the regional highway network or Meadowlands Racetrack."
+There are almost 50 authorized uses in the district including various retail stores, business or professional offices, day care centers, and vehicle rental, sales, and service.
+The I-1

+Industrial District authorizes over 50 permitted uses, conditional uses, and special exceptions.
+The adjacent land use in Chartiers Township is Industrial which is compatible with North Strabane's zoning districts.

-South Strabane Township (zoning ordinance scheduled to be adopted 12/08): South Strabane Township shares a portion of Chartiers' southeastern boundary.
-The zoning classification in South Strabane along the boundary includes residential, commercial and industrial designations.
-The R-2 Suburban Residential district's permitted uses include essential services, forestry, passive recreation, public buildings and single-family dwellings.
-The C-2 General Commercial district includes a substantial amount of permitted uses (almost fifty).
-The permitted principal uses include various retail stores, business offices, restaurant and bars and public buildings.
-The I-1 Light Industrial district authorizes various permitted uses including automobile service stations, high technology industries, light manufacturing and wholesale businesses.
+South Strabane Township (Zoning map adopted June 23, 2009): South Strabane Township shares a portion of Chartiers' southeastern boundary.
+The zoning classification in South Strabane along the boundary includes residential, commercial, and industrial designations.
+The R-2 Suburban Residential district's permitted uses include essential services, forestry, passive recreation, public buildings, and single-family dwellings.
+The C-2 General Commercial district includes a substantial number of permitted uses (almost fifty).
+The permitted principal uses include various retail stores, business offices, restaurant and bars, and public buildings.
+The I-1 Light Industrial district authorizes various permitted uses including automobile service stations, high technology industries, light manufacturing, and wholesale businesses.
 The adjacent zoning districts in Chartiers Township are primarily the C-1 and I-1 districts which are in accordance with South Strabane's zoning classifications.